Startup Costs Entrepreneurs Should Know

 Variable Expenses

-Comparatively, variable expenses are costs that will change depending on a few factors such as sales, state of the market, and circumstances outside your control.
-A few examples of variable expenses for startups include:
+Comparatively, variable expenses are costs that change based on a few factors like sales, the state of the market, and circumstances beyond your control.
+Some common variable expenses startups may incur include:

 Common Startup Costs